List of Saw characters: Steven Sing

 Steven Sing is one of the first detectives assigned to the Jigsaw case.
 He and his partner, David Tapp, use clues from a video tape to find Jigsaw's warehouse.
 There, they find Jeff Ridenhour in a trap with drills aimed at his neck.
-Jigsaw arrives shortly after and activates the device when the officers expose themselves, forcing them to choose between arresting him or saving Jeff.
+Jigsaw enters the room shortly afterwards and activates the device when the officers hold him at gunpoint, forcing them to choose between arresting him or saving Jeff.
 Sing shoots the drills and pursues Jigsaw through the warehouse, after Jigsaw slashes Tapp's throat with a hidden wrist blade.
-While pursuing him, Sing accidentally activates a tripwire that triggers four overhead shotguns to discharge, killing him.
+While pursuing him, Sing accidentally activates a tripwire that triggers four shotguns overhead to discharge, killing him instantly.
 Tapp blames himself for Sing's death, which ultimately causes him to obsess over capturing Jigsaw.
 In Saw V, a police memorial service is held honoring those who died in their effort to close the Jigsaw case; Sing is among the officers honored.

 It is shown in the video game that Sing has a wife named Melissa and a son named Franklin.
 Melissa encounters Tapp during the game and blames him for the death of her husband.
 Sing is also frequently mentioned in tapes and documents.